juniocezar/CMeasure/README.md

 #### Microsoft Windows

- * Tested on Windows 10 x64- previous version of the code (using DAQmx driver worked on Windows 7 and 8 as well, so the current code might work as well) -
+ * Tested on Windows 10 x64 - previous version of the code, which used the DAQmx driver, worked on Windows 7 and 8 as well, so the current code probably will work as well) -

   1. NI-DAQmx Base 15.0
      Windows: http://www.ni.com/download/ni-daqmx-base-15.0/5649/en/